HarryHsing/Paper-Reading-Hsing/README.md

 3. Introduce a novel prior propagation module using reference points, class scores, and instance queries to enable efficient communication between consecutive frames.
 4. Propose a novel memory module to which the current instance queries attend to recollect the recent past.
 Additionally, temporally contrastive training makes the memory discriminative and easy to identify.

-### 2. VITA: Video Instance Segmentation via Object Token Association
+### 2. VITA: Video Instance Segmentation via Object Token Association (NIPS2022)

 We proposed VITA for offline Video Instance Segmentation.
 VITA is a simple model built on top of the off-the-shelf image instance segmentation model (Mask2Former).
 Unlike existing offline methods, VITA directly leverages object queries decoded by independent frame-level detectors.

+Specifically, we use an image object detector as a means of distilling object-specific contexts into object tokens.
+VITA accomplishes video-level understanding by associating frame-level object tokens without using spatio-temporal backbone features.

+Moreover, thanks to its object token-based structure that is disjoint from the backbone features, VITA shows several practical advantages that previous offline VIS methods have not explored - handling long and high-resolution videos with a common GPU, and freezing a frame-level detector trained on image domain.

 <img width="809" alt="VITA_2" src="https://user-images.githubusercontent.com/36613867/206921057-ce015907-9707-443c-b1ca-33e82ca3509b.png">